-Laboratories at three NOAA National Marine Fisheries Service Science Centers conduct experiments to determine how economically and ecologically important species respond to ocean acidification.
-State of the art experimental facilities were recently completed at the Northwest, Northeast, and Alaska Fisheries Science Centers.
+A number of NOAA National Marine Fisheries Service Science Centers have state-of-the-art experimental facilities to study the response of marine organisms to the chemistry conditions expected with ocean acidification.
+The Northeast Fisheries Science Center has facilities at its Sandy Hook, NJ and Milford, CT laboratories; the Alaska Fisheries Science Centers at its Newport, OR and Kodiak, AK laboratories; and the Northwest Fisheries Science Center at its Mukilteo and Manchester, WA laboratories.
 All facilities can tightly control carbon dioxide and temperature.
-The Northwest Fisheries Science Center can also control oxygen, and can create variable treatment conditions for all three parameters.
-These facilities maintain chemistry analytical laboratories and use standard operating procedures for carbon chemistry analysis to characterize the treatment conditions used in experiments.
+The Northwest Fisheries Science Center can also control oxygen, and can create variable treatment conditions for carbon dioxide, temperature, and oxygen.
+These facilities include equipment for seawater carbon chemisty analysis, and all use standard operating procedures for analyzing carbonate chemistry to identify the treatment conditions used in experiments.

-Experiments that explore how species survival, growth, and physiology are impacted by ocean acidification give scientists an understanding of how free-living species may respond to ocean acidification.
-NOAA researchers use these data to explore how aquaculture, wild fisheries, and food webs may change as ocean chemistry changes.
+Research at these facilities focuses on economically and ecologically important marine species.
+Laboratory experiments explore how survival, growth, and physiology of marine organisms are impacted by the changes in ocean chemistry expected ocean acidification, which can give scientists an understanding of how species may respond to ocean acidification in their natural environment.
+Researchers from NOAA, universities, and other institutions use these data to explore how aquaculture, wild fisheries, and food webs may change as ocean chemistry changes.